Daddy blues are real!

 Do Not Want To Be Home

-He will look for reasons not to go home and may throw himself into work, or out of work activities.
+He will look for reasons not to go home and throw himself into work or out of work activities.

 This reaction will only add to the pressure.
 If you are not at home much, Mom may begin to withdraw too, causing all kinds of stress for your family, including your new Baby.